dogthebountycoder/csce5550_group18_ransomware/README.md

-csce5550_group18_ransomware
-Ransomeware Project For Group 18: CSCE 5550 group_18_ransomware.py
+Ransomware Project For Group18: CSCE 5550
-Group 18.
-Prof. Tunc.
-UNT
-CSCE 5550 FA22

  Disclaimer: Ransomware is ILLEGAL.
 Do not run in production environments.
  This ransomware program was built for educational purposes as part of a research project.
 If you use